Applied Health Sciences - Health Sciences

-My recent book, Try to Control Yourself: The Regulation of Public Drinking in Post-Prohibition Ontario, 1927-1944 was published by UBC Press in May, 2012.
+My book Try to Control Yourself: The Regulation of Public Drinking in Post-Prohibition Ontario, 1927-1944 was published by UBC Press in May, 2012.
 If you want to talk about booze and its regulation, I'm probably pondering this at the pub right now.
+I may even be celebrating, because the book received the Canadian Historical Association's Clio Prize for the best book in Ontario history for 2012.
+It's humbling, and reason to celebrate.
+(It also won an award from Gourmand magazine)

-I also have an interest in consumerism and modernity, and am co-editor of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945.
-It is currently in production at UBC Press.
+I have an additional interest in consumerism and modernity, and am co-editor (with Cheryl Krasnick Warsh) of an essay collection entitled Consuming Modernity: Changing gendered behaviours and consumerism, 1919-1945 (UBC Press, 2013)

 If you are so inclined, you can follow me on Twitter, @DanMalleck, where I comment on drug and alcohol policy, amongst other things like brewing and politics.
-I also maintain a website/blog www.drughistorycanada.com, which focuses on policy from an historical perspective.
+I also maintain a website www.drughistorycanada.com, which focuses on policy from an historical perspective and www.drinkhistorycanada.com, which does similar things with alcohol.
+I don't do much on these sites, so don't get so excited.

 Office: STH 307